cmu-sei/iides/examples/example2.md

 - **`Channel`**:
    - Other (*9*) &mdash; Other type of channel not listed in this vocabulary
 - **`Description`**:
- Winner printed and improperly removed classified intelligence reporting.
+ Cabello printed and improperly removed classified intelligence reporting.

 ## Org Relationship